Theories of Observation

 We always view as if from the point.
 Our immediate grasp of the “sidedness” of objects requires that our Experience has at least three dimensions and also a viewing point and this confirms the description based on what vision is like.
 Vision is like viewing from a point.

-An example of how to bridge space without movement is to mark two points on a sheet of paper with dots and to bring them into contact by folding the paper.
+An example of how to bridge space without movement is to mark two points on a sheet of paper with ink dots and to bring them into contact by folding the paper.
 Anything that happens on one dot now happens no distance at all from the other dot.
 What was separated in two dimensions can be brought into contact by adding another dimension, a “dimension” being an independent direction for arranging things.
 Like the dots on the folded paper are separated in two dimensions but adjacent in three, the content of a visual image could both be distributed in three dimensional space and also at a point if another dimension, a fourth dimension, exists.
-Fortunately the world is indeed four dimensional so this “folding” of the visual image onto a four dimensional point is not forbidden by nature (See Appendix A).
-The reason for this digression on sheets of paper and dots is to show that there are possible physical explanations for the viewing point, not that the explanation given above is the explanation.
-One day there will be a physical explanation of how we have a viewing point.Once we have constructed an object as, say, a “p” it remains identified as “p” even if it is stuck to a board and rotated.
-Of course, the “p” will become a “d” with rotation but once identified it becomes a rotated “p”.
-The difference between a “d” and a rotated “p” is of huge interest because they are objectively the same.
+Fortunately the world is indeed four dimensional so this “folding” of the visual image onto a four dimensional point is conceivable (See Appendix).

+A separate viewing point allows a "b" to be immediately different from a " d" in the view.
+It also allows an immediate difference between a "b" and a "p" or a "d" and a "q" even though a cut out of a "b" can be laid down as any of these letters.Once we have constructed an object in our Experience as, say, a “p” it can remain identified as “p” even if it is stuck to a board and rotated.
+Of course, the “p” will become a “d” with rotation but having once been identified it can become a rotated “p”.
+The difference between a “d” and a rotated “p” is of interest because they are objectively the same.
 There is an immediate connection between the form of the “p” and its attributes such as context and previous Experience containing the form, such as the Experience containing its rotation.
 In the same way as our viewing point has many simultaneous objects present this is also true of each point in the view.
-The entire “p” object is also connected simultaneously to its attributes, at the viewing point as well as in the “p”.
-See the section on Qualia above for more on the connectedness of things.
+The entire “p” object is connected simultaneously to its attributes at the viewing point as well as at the “p” itself.
+See the section on Qualities above for more on the connectedness of things.

 Modes of experience correspond to groups of nets that are commonly used together.

-Anxiety planning submode is called “worrying”.
+Anxiety submode is called “worrying”.
 Worrying creates an addictive cycle in which the worry creates bodily discomfort that then provokes anxious inner speech to lessen the sensation of discomfort.
-Too much worry is an illness, either created by bodily discomfort or creating a sense of bodily discomfort, especially in the gut.
+Too much worry is an illness, either created by bodily discomfort or creating a sense of bodily discomfort, especially in the "tummy".

 Although there is a spectrum from free running inner speech through day dreams to dreams, inner speech and dreams use fairly separate nets of events and deserve to be recognised as different modes.
 My dreams seldom use inner speech.

 Action mode can be highly absorbing, especially in sport and dance.
 It is less so when it is expressed as physical labour.
 Action mode overlaps the sensation mode.
 The best way to stay in sensation mode is through action.
 There is no truly pure action or sensation mode because sensation without action is very limited.
 Many people live much of the time in sensation/action mode.
 Sensation/action mode uses the nets of qualities that are populated by the senses.

 Sensuality mode has submodes of relaxation and emotion.
 Emotion can be overwhelming, possessing Experience.
 The brain can signal for the release of drugs such as adrenaline or prolactin to bring purely mental qualities into an equal prominence with sensory qualities and so heavily bias decisions and actions.
-Calm relaxation allows untroubled mental qualities to dominate (See “Experience and Mind” below for a description of “mental qualities”).
+Calm relaxation allows untroubled mental qualities to dominate the imagination (See “Experience and Mind” below for a description of “mental qualities”).

 Observation is our Experience in general.
 It is listening, looking etc. without any deliberate re-processing of what is seen or felt.
-The observation mode uses attention to switch between modes and submodes.
+The observation mode uses attention to switch between modes and between submodes.
 The switching involves attending to, say, sensation then relaxing this attention.

 Observation mode is specifically the state that is not dominated by any particular mode.
 Observation mode allows us to balance the other modes.

 As an example of mode switching try relaxing with your eyes shut.
 You may find yourself attending to a fragment of inner speech, this might turn on relationship planning mode.
 Your attention lapses and the relationship planning mode will just continue.
 To switch off relationship planning mode you need to attend to it, to listen carefully to the words of inner speech.
 This briefly interrupts the inner speech and returns you to observation mode.
 If you immediately attend again to the next unconsciously generated tranche of inner speech you will switch back to relationship planning mode.
-This shows why a general planning mode, in which inner speech is mixed with imaginings and all of this is checked and re-processed, is difficult to sustain because it involves repeatedly attending to inner speech and imaginings, each new attention being a possible branch point to another mode.
+This shows why the general planning mode, in which inner speech is mixed with imaginings and all of this is checked and re-processed, is difficult to sustain because it involves repeatedly attending to inner speech and imaginings, each new attention being a possible branch point to another mode.

 Next: much more about time in Experience: Time.